1994 Irish government crisis: Fianna Fáil-Labour coalition

 The results of the subsequent election were considered particularly bad for Fianna Fáil, which dropped 10 seats and fell to 39% of the vote, its worst result since the 1920s.
 In contrast, the Labour party under Dick Spring had maintained a strongly anti-Fianna Fáil line since the 1980s and did extremely well as a result of Reynold's unpopularity, gaining 17 seats.
 While it was expected that Fianna Fáil would lose office as a result, disagreements between Fine Gael and Labour over coalition partners and the position of Taoiseach prevented an alternative government being formed.

 Reynolds offered Labour a coalition deal that would allow the party to implement its manifesto, at the cost of reneging on its promise to remove Fianna Fáil from power.
 This deal was sweetened by the unexpectedly large share of the EU structural funds Reynolds had managed to negotiate in late 1992.

 After what was then the longest government formation in Irish history, the government took office with the largest majority then held by an Irish government.
 Despite this majority, the coalition proved turbulent.
 Lingering issues around the Beef tribunal caused tension, especially the publication of its report.
 A controversial tax amnesty in early 1993 also proved divisive and prompted criticism towards Labour for allowing its implementation.

 Another factor raised by Fergus Finlay (a senior advisor to Labour) was the personalities of Spring and Reynolds which he viewed as incompatible.
 Similarly, Seán Duignan liken it to his relationship with O'Malley: Reynolds was quick to offend and did little to try to maintain a friendly atmosphere with his deputy.

 Crisis

 Appointment of Harry Whelehan

 Thomas Finlay retired as Chief Justice of Ireland in September 1994, and Liam Hamilton was promoted from President of the High Court to replace him.
 In early 1994, when the government was considering forthcoming judicial appointments, the Attorney General Harry Whelehan expressed an interest in becoming President of the High Court and a Judge of the High Court, to which Reynolds gave a personal commitment.
-This was opposed by Dick Spring, not only due to the quid pro quo nature of the arrangement but also due to Whelehan's controversial role in the X Case, where he was blamed for preventing a 14-year-old girl from traveling to the UK in order to undergo an abortion.
+This was opposed by Dick Spring, not only due to the quid pro quo nature of the arrangement but also due to Whelehan's controversial role in the X Case, where he attempted to prevent a 14-year-old girl from traveling to the UK in order to undergo an abortion after she had been raped.
 In the autumn of 1994, the row intensified as neither Reynolds nor Spring appeared to back down.